 Mental Health

 High rates of mental illness in the LGBTQ culture have been well documented for years and are still being attributed to homophobia.
 While the LGBTQ narrative continues to blame homophobia, we do a disservice to that community when we fail to realistically assess the extent to which other confounding variables give rise to their higher levels of pathology.
-Mental health issues within the LGBTQ community are extremely high and on the rise, despite the tremendous increase of social acceptance of these individuals.
+Mental health issues within the LGBTQ community are extremely high and are on the rise, despite the tremendous increase of social acceptance of these individuals.